World Suicide Prevention Day - 10 September, 2015

 Participate in Cycle Around the Globe, a worldwide initiative to raise awareness about mental health issues and suicidal behaviour and ideation, and reaching out to save lives.

 Visit the Official World Suicide Prevention Day Facebook Event Page and join people from all over the world who are supporting World Suicide Prevention Day, survivors of suicide and the many volunteers and practitioners worldwide who work to alleviate suffering through evidence-based research and practices.

 Use the WSPD Activities Online Submission Form to let us know about your World Suicide Prevention Day activities.

-Read about World Suicide Prevention Day activities throughout the world.
+Find over 600 World Suicide Prevention Day activities in 71 countries throughout the world.

 Visit the World Suicide Prevention Day - Light a Candle Near a Window at 8pm on World Suicide Prevention Day page to download e-cards or postcards in now over 50 languages.